Internet Safety Resources for Parents

 Common Sense Education

 Common Sense is dedicated to helping kids thrive in a world of media and technology.
-We empower parents, teachers, and policymakers by providing unbiased information, trusted advice, and innovative tools to help them harness the power of media and technology as a positive force in all kids’ lives.
-Find research-based tools to teach your students how to embrace the power of technology in school and in life:
+They provide parents, teachers, and policymakers with unbiased information, trusted advice, and innovative tools to help them harness the power of the media and technology as a positive force in all kids’ lives.
+On their website, you will find research-based tools to teach your students how to embrace the power of technology in school and in life.

-NetSmartz Workshop, an interactive, educational safety resource for children aged 5 to 17, parents, guardians, educators, and law enforcement that uses age-appropriate, 3D activities to teach children how to stay safer on the Internet.
+NetSmartz Workshop, is an interactive, educational safety resource for children aged 5 to 17, parents, guardians, educators, and law enforcement.
+It uses age-appropriate, 3D activities to teach children how to stay safer on the Internet.

-- NetFamilyNews as an excellent source to obtain a weekly newsletter regarding Internet and Cyber Safety.
+- NetFamilyNews is an excellent source to obtain a weekly newsletter regarding Internet and Cyber Safety.

 - http://ikeepsafe.org/ offers a booklet that includes instructions to check for artifacts left behind on a computer running a Windows operating system.